milofultz/tinybrainfans/wiki/Programming/Javascript/React/react.md

 ### Stateless Functional vs. Class

-All of the previous examples have used stateless functional components, which are declared at runtime and essentially become a static web page.
+All of the previous examples have used stateless functional components, which are declared at runtime and essentially become a static web page (unless you are using {{hooks|React Hooks}}, which make them no longer stateless).
 If you want to have user interaction and a dynamic webpage, you will want to include **state**.
 State is just a dynamic memory for a given component, e.g. whether it has been clicked or has a given property.
 State is only included on class components and is initialized in the constructor.

 First you will want to convert your stateless functional component into a class component.